ylli2000/tkinter-subfolders-select/README.md

 # tkinter-subfolders-select

+### What happened

-tkinter does not support the selection of multiple folders out of the box.
+Tkinter does not support the selection of multiple folders out of the box.

+### Solution

 This is the native code to add that missing feature without the need of any third party library.

+### How to Use

-now suppose you have something standard like this:
+Now suppose you have something standard like this:

 ```python
 import ... # any necessary libs